abbeygirl/nzedb/Setting-up-openssl.md

 If the bundle does not contain the certificate, you will need to manually download it into your certs folder.

-# For existing installations of nZEDb (prior to october 2014):
+# For existing installations of nZEDb (prior to October 2014):
 Open up www/config.php in a text editor.
 Add the following in the file (before `require_once 'automated.config.php';`):